 Example: A 50-acre THP has 104 MBF harvested from 35 acres during the quarter being reported.
 So, 104 MBF divided by 35 acres equals 2.97 MBF per acre (104 MBF ÷ 35 acres = 2.97 MBF/acre).
 Since this is less than 5 MBF per acre, this operation qualifies for the Low Volume Per Acre Deduction (this deduction is only available for Table G) for this quarter, and \$30 per MBF is subtracted from the appropriate value in the table.
-In addition, since this operation harvested more than 100 MBF, but less than 300 MBF for the quarter being reported, an additional \$50 per MBF is also deducted from the table value for the Small Total Volume Deduction (this deduction is available for Tables S and G).
-So, the total deduction would be \$80 per MBF (harvest value xx - \$80/MBF).
+In addition, since this operation harvested more than 100 MBF, but less than 300 MBF for the quarter being reported, an additional \$50 per MBF is also deducted from the table value for the Small Total Volume Deduction (this deduction is available for Table S and G).
+So, the total deduction would be \$80 per MBF (harvest value - \$80/MBF = adjusted harvest value).

-EXEMPT TIMBER - Timber removed from a timber harvest operation whose immediate harvest value does not exceed \$3,000 in a quarter (as determined from the Harvest Values Schedule) is exempt from timber yield tax.
-If you are filing by paper and line 14 of a harvest report is not greater than \$3,000 for an operation, do not carry the value forward to the tax return; instead write "EXEMPT" in large letters across the face of the harvest report.
-If all of your operations harvested for the quarter qualify for this exemption, enter zero in column 4 on line 10 of the tax return, sign, and file the return along with the harvest reports, according to instructions.
+EXEMPT TIMBER-Timber removed from a timber harvest operation whose immediate harvest value does not exceed \$3,000 in a quarter (as determined from the Harvest Values Schedule) is exempt from timber yield tax.
+If you are filing by paper and line 14 of CDTFA-401-APT is not greater than \$3,000 for an operation, do not carry the value forward to CDTFA-401-PT, Timber Yield Tax Return; instead, write "EXEMPT" in large letters across the face of CDTFA-401-APT.
+If all of your operations harvested for the quarter qualify for this exemption, enter zero in column D of CDTFA-401-PT, sign, and file CDTFA-401-PT along with CDTFA-401-APT according to instructions.
 If you have both exempt and taxable operations, transfer only the value information from the taxable operations to the tax return, and follow the instructions for completing and filing a return.

 If you are a tax-exempt organization that does not pay property taxes on the land where the trees were growing, you are exempt from paying timber yield tax.
-However, the first person or agency not exempt from property tax to acquire legal or beneficial right to the timber felled from lands exempt from property taxes, is the timber owner and is legally responsible for the tax.
-Examples of tax-exempt organizations might include church or religious organizations, Girl Scout or Boy Scout Camps, U.S. Forest Service or Bureau of Land Management (BLM) timber sales, state colleges or universities, or timber harvested from other government-owned lands (for example, federal, state, county, or city).
+However, the first person or agency not exempt from property tax to acquire legal or beneficial right to the timber felled from lands exempt from property taxes is the timber owner and is legally responsible for the tax.
+Examples of tax-exempt organizations might include churches or religious organizations, Girl Scout or Boy Scout Camps, United States Forest Service or Bureau of Land Management (BLM) timber sales, state colleges or universities.
+This includes timber harvested from other government-owned lands (for example, federal, state, county, or city).
 Individuals, business entities, logging companies, or sawmills that directly purchase timber from these types of organizations may be legally liable for the timber yield tax.
 A Licensed Timber Operator (LTO) that does not buy the trees, but rather is paid solely for providing the service of cutting down, removing, and delivering timber originating from a tax-exempt organization to a sawmill, would not be the timber owner in this case and would not be liable to pay the tax.
 In this example, the tax liability likely would become the responsibility of the sawmill.
 For more information on this subject, please call the Timber Tax Section at 1-916-309-8560 or fax 1-916-324-2554.